 The U.S. Department of Energy has recommendations for insulation levels in various areas of the country.
 The first step in evaluating your home’s insulation needs is to check the level of insulation in the areas listed above which should be insulated.
 Compare with the recommended levels and see if you have a need for more insulation.

 There is a variety of types of insulation, and it is important to know which types are best suited for which locations in your home.
 There are rolls, batts, loose-fill, and rigid foam boards, and each type can be made of different materials.
-Usually rolls, batts, and loose-fill are made of some kind of fiber glass.
+Usually, rolls, batts, and loose-fill are made of some kind of fiberglass.
 Rolls can be used to roll across the attic floor or other large areas which should be covered.
 Loose-fill is blown into attics or walls.
-Rigid foam boards can be made from a variety of materials and offers compact and light-weight additional support for cathedral ceilings, exterior walls, and other places which may have limited room.
+Rigid foam boards can be made from a variety of materials and offer compact and light-weight additional support for cathedral ceilings, exterior walls, and other places which may have limited room.

 Ventilation is very important with insulation, and if your attic space is not properly vented, install new vents in the attic.
 You also do not want insulation to get wet, so you may even need to install vapor barriers in the attic or crawl space.

 Solving your insulation problems will only prove effective if you also weatherize your home.
 Make sure all exterior doors have complete weather stripping.
 Check all window and door frames for drafts.